jahwin/wecodefy/README.md

 ## Lets talk about wecodefy structure
 <p>
-  This is nomal MVC pattern based, That means you can deal with Views, Controllers and Models
+  This is normal MVC pattern based, That means you can deal with Views, Controllers and Models
 </p>